Marsha Hunt (actress, born 1946): Music career

 After her marriage in 1967, Hunt took a singing job with Long John Baldry's band Bluesology, alongside keyboard player Reg Dwight, soon to be known as Elton John.
 She also auditioned for Ratledge's band Soft Machine, and in 1968, briefly joined the group The Ferris Wheel.

-That same year, Hunt achieved national fame in England when she appeared as "Dionne" in the rock musical Hair, a box-office smash on the London stage.
+That same year, Hunt achieved national fame in England when she appeared as Dionne in the rock musical Hair, a box-office smash on the London stage.
 Hunt only had two lines of dialogue in Hair, but she attracted a lot of media attention and her photo appeared in many newspapers and magazines.
 Her photograph was used on the poster and playbill of the original London production, photographed by Justin de Villeneuve.
 Her 1968 photo also replaced the original LP artwork when Reader's Digest re-issued the LP in Europe in 1976.
-Hunt says that the role was a perfect fit for her, expressing who she actually was.
+Hunt says that the role was a perfect fit for her and expressed who she actually was.
 She was one of three Americans featured in the London show, and when the show began she had no contract to perform.
-When the show opened she was featured in so many stories that she was offered a contract right away.
+Once the show opened, she was featured in so many stories that she was offered a contract right away.

 Hunt played at the Jazz Bilzen and Isle of Wight music festivals in August 1969 with her backup band "White Trash".
 Hunt's first single, a cover of Dr John's "Walk on Gilded Splinters", produced by Tony Visconti, was released on Track Records in 1969; it became a minor hit.
 An album, Woman Child (also produced by Tony Visconti) (in Germany released under the title Desdemona), followed in 1971.
 In May 1977, an album with disco songs was released in Germany with the title Marsha.
 It was recorded at Musicland Studios in Munich and produced by Pete Belotte (co-producer with Giorgio Moroder of many Donna Summer albums).